 The law relating to the supply and possession of illegal substances New knowledge The physical and psychological consequences of addiction, including alcohol dependency.
 Awareness of the dangers of drugs which are prescribed but still present serious health risks.
-5 Health and Prevention Recap from year 9 3 Health and Flevention How to prevent infection and the purpose of vaccination.
+5 Health and Prevention Recap from year 9 5 Health and Prevention • How to prevent infection and the purpose of vaccination.
 This will link with the girls HPV vaccine.
-New knowledge About cancer and cancer prevention, including healthy lifestyles acknowledging that childhood and adolescent cancers are rarely caused by lifestyle choices.
+New knowledge • About cancer and cancer prevention, including healthy lifestyles acknowledging that childhood and adolescent cancers are rarely caused by lifestyle choices.
 The importance of self-examination including breasts and testicles.
-6 Families О ramilies Recap from year 9 • What marriage is, including their legal status e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony.
+6 Families Recap from year 9 • What marriage is, including their legal status e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony.
 Why marriage is an important relationship choice for many couples and why it must be freely entered into.
-The above staying and least status of other types of least target relationships. • The characteristics and legal status of other types of long-term relationships.
-New knowledge • The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting.
-How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed.
-7 Respectful Relationships Recap from year 9 / Including Friendships • Further information about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of including Friendships bystanders to report bullying and how and where to get help.
-New knowledge That some types of behaviour within relationships are criminal, including violent behaviour and coercive control.
+The characteristics and legal status of other types of long-term relationships.
+New knowledge • The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting. • How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed.
+7 Respectful Relationships Recap from year 9 Including Friendships • Further information about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help.
+New knowledge • That some types of behaviour within relationships are criminal, including violent behaviour and coercive control.
 What constitutes sexual harassment and sexual violence and why these are always unacceptable.
-8 Online and Media Recap from year 9 0 Offilite and Wiedla That specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners.
-That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including prison.
+8 Online and Media Recap from year 9 • That specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. • That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including prison.
 What to do and where to get support to report material or manage issues online.
-What to do did where to bet support to report material of manage issues offine.
+Including Friendships Recap from year 9 • Further information about different types of bullying (including cyberbullying), the impact of bullying, responsibilitie bystanders to report bullying and how and where to get help.
+New knowledge • That some types of behaviour within relationships are criminal, including violent behaviour and coercive control. • What constitutes sexual harassment and sexual violence and why these are always unacceptable.
+Recap from year 9 • That specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can dete the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. • That sharing and viewing indecent images of children (including those created by children) is a criminal offence whi carries severe penalties including prison.